mashemat/mashemat.github.io/_pages/projects.md

 title: "Projects"
 ---

-Welcome to my project portfolio!
 Here, you'll find a list of projects I've worked on, along with descriptions and links to the publication, source code or live demos.

 ---